 The American Founders would have called this “corruption,” and they were keenly aware of the potential.
 They had experienced it under the British constitution.
 They understood that corruption occurs in all governments, but they installed in the U.S. Constitution several devices to curb it.
 Two of these were the “general Welfare” limitation on spending and the restriction of federal power to enumerated subjects.

-The current student loan mess—like the health care mess—became possible because the Supreme Court stopped enforcing those restraints.
+You don’t need to be a secured loan expert to know the current student loan situation is a mess—like the health care mess— This all became possible because the Supreme Court stopped enforcing those restraints.